I’m Meant to Have an Orgasmic Life

 Pretending not to see the booty.

-Now Jesse points them out to me.
-What a blessing.
+Jesse now points out the booties to me.

 “Hmm, that booty...”